Bulk Apply

 - Project-wide defaults (

-b.Retry(...),b.Cache(...)) fill in unset properties on both explicit attributes and Apply-applied aspects
+b.Retry(...),b.Cache(...)) fill in unset properties on both explicit attributes and Apply-applied aspects - Deduplication — if the same interface gets a model from both explicit attribute and Apply proxy, only one is kept (no duplicate interceptors)

 How it works